 - Unclear Value – Typically, when you shop for a product, you look at all the choices and compare their prices to see which is the best deal.
 But with a subscription box service, you get a different assortment of products every month, and most times, you don’t even know what they’re going to be.
 That makes it much harder to figure out whether your box is really worth what you’re paying for it.

 - Problems With Returns – Some subscription services let you return or exchange items you don’t want.
 However, it’s not always easy to do, so many people just don’t bother.
 In general, people are much more likely to leave something on the shelf in the store than they are to return an item they’ve already received – even if they know they will never use it.

-- Difficulty of Quitting – In theory, ou can cancel a subscription box at any time but it’s not always easy to do.
+- Difficulty of Quitting – In theory, you can cancel a subscription box at any time but sometimes it’s not so easy.
 In many cases, the hassle of canceling is often enough to make people hold on to a service, even after they’ve lost interest in it.
 Yeah… think about that gym membership you’re no longer using but never canceled.

 Are Subscription Boxes a Good Deal?

 There are so many subscription boxes out there that it’s impossible to say if they are always a good deal.
 You have to look at a specific box – contents, rules, cost – and decide for yourself whether it’s a good value.

 Here are some things to consider as you make that decision:

 - Will you Use the Products?
 The most important thing to know before you sign up for a monthly box is whether you’ll use everything in it.
 With some services it’s easy to tell because you know exactly what you’ll be getting every month.
 But with others, you never know what to expect.
 You can usually get a pretty good idea by checking reviews to find out what items are typically included.

 - What is the Cost Compared to Retail?
 Once you know what’s in a typical box, you can check the typical retail prices of those products.
 By adding them all up, you can figure out what the contents of the box are worth and compare that to the subscription price.